SkylineCommunications/dataminer-docs/connector-help/connector_help/SVS_Telekom_AKS250.md

 ## About

-With this driver it is possible to monitor and command **SVS Telekom AKS250** devices with SNMP.
+With this connector it is possible to monitor and command **SVS Telekom AKS250** devices with SNMP.

 The different parameters from the device are displayed on multiple pages according to the subject of the parameters.

-The driver implements all the different methods to move the antenna connected to the device.
+The connector implements all the different methods to move the antenna connected to the device.

 ## Installation and configuration

 ### Creation

-This driver uses a Simple Network Management Protocol (SNMP) connection and needs the following user information:
+This connector uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:

 **SNMP CONNECTION:**